Skip to content

 Why create a group for your project

-• Associate LIMOS, UCA, or other members with your group.
+• Associate LIMOS, UCA, or external members with your group

 Once logged in to my.limos.fr, go to the annuaire tab and the groupes sub-tab, then create a new group by clicking the green (+) button.

-• Provide a project description for this group.
+• Provide a description of your project for this group

-• For groups, leave it blank unless you want to create a group/project dependent on another larger group/project.
+• For groups, leave this field blank unless you wish to create a group/project dependent on another, larger group/project

 Once done, a request is automatically sent to the IT service for validation.